-- Your sexual impulses are intense and feel as if they're beyond your control.
+- Your sexual impulses are intense and feel as if they're beyond your control

-- Even though you feel driven to do certain sexual behaviors, you may or may not find the activity a source of pleasure or satisfaction.
+- Even though you feel driven to do certain sexual behaviors, you may or may not find the activity a source of pleasure or satisfaction

-- You use compulsive sexual behavior as an escape from other problems, such as loneliness, depression, anxiety or stress.
+- You use compulsive sexual behavior as an escape from other problems, such as loneliness, depression, anxiety or stress

-- You have trouble establishing and maintaining emotional closeness, even if you're married or in a committed relationship.
+- You have trouble establishing and maintaining emotional closeness, even if you're married or in a committed relationship

 When to see a doctor

-- Can I control my sexual impulses?
+- Can I manage my sexual impulses?

 - Is my sexual behavior hurting my relationships, affecting my work or resulting in negative consequences, such as getting arrested?

 - Do I try to hide my sexual behavior?

 Seeking help for a sexual behavior can be difficult because it's such a deeply personal matter.
 Try to: